England: The Horniman Museum & Gardens in London has a wonderful collection of Mangle Boards.

-Romania: PITCA member Ion Chirescu established the Museum of Romanian Records in Bucharest.
-This museum houses the world’s largest collections of corkscrews, pressing irons, and trivets.
-Check out the information at his website.
-A wonderful video, showcasing some of his rare and beautiful irons, can be found at the tab Spotlight/Videos.
+Romania: PITCA member Ion Chirescu established the Museum of Romanian Records in Bucharest, Romania.
+This museum houses the world’s largest collections of pressing irons, trivets and corkscrews.

 Romania: PITCA member Razvan Lesevschi recently exhibited his antique pressing irons at several venues in Romania.
 He has over 150 irons in his collection.
 See the Photo Album: Razvan Lesevschi Exhibit, March 2018